vatpac-technology/sops/docs/enroute/melbourne/OLW.md

     <span class="hotline">**OLW** -> **KA ADC**</span>: "Via MCNAB, QFA1214 for the RNP U RWY 26”
     <span class="hotline">**KA ADC** -> **OLW**</span>: "QFA1214, RNP U RWY 26"

-The Standard Assignable level from OLW to KA ADC is `A060`, any other level must be prior coordinated.
+The standard assignable level from OLW to KA ADC is `A060`, any other level must be prior coordinated.

 ### LM TCU
 #### Airspace